 DT砲.
 DT Cannon is very popular opener as well.
 Since it requires 2 bags to set up, your attack will be slower than the TKI opener.
-However, once you build it, it sends a total of 11 lines (TSD + B2B TST) which delivers a huge spike to your opponent.
+However, once you build it, it sends 11 lines (TSD + B2B TST), which delivers a huge spike to your opponent.

 Example Sequences: ZTSJOLI, SOTZLJI

 A popular option.
-The player will with attempt to start with a perfect clear (sends 10 lines) with this Perfect Clear Opener.
-Even if you are unable to do a perfect clear, there are many followup options to choose from.
+The player will attempt to start with a perfect clear (sends 10 lines) with this Perfect Clear Opener.
+Even if you are unable to make a perfect clear, there are many follow-up options to choose from.

 TKI積み.
 TST → TSD or TST opener.
 The greatest strength of this opener is that it leaves a clean field.
-Much of the followups after the opener is done free-style.
+Much of the follow-ups after the opener are done free-style.
 Read more about it here.